dweekly/docs/pages/web/journeys.md

 ### has_app limitations

 Several pieces of Journeys functionality rely on Branch’s understanding of whether an end user has a customer’s app installed (indicated in Branch’s system using the `has_app` flag).
-For example, the `Has the app installed` advanced audience rule will only be satisfied if Branch believes the app is installed on that user’s device.
+For example, the <notranslate>**Has the app installed**</notranslate> advanced audience rule will only be satisfied if Branch believes the app is installed on that user’s device.
 Similarly, the CTA text on a Journey will only switch from “install” to “open” if Branch believes the app is installed on that user’s device.

 Unfortunately, Branch does not - and cannot - know with 100% accuracy whether a given user actually has the app installed, since the operating systems (e.g. iOS, Android) do not make this information available to developers.
 We’ve developed our own methods for gleaning this information, and while our methods are quite accurate, there are nevertheless opportunities for both false positives and false negatives.